 You should be aware that there is a tremendous financial risk if you DON’T have Long Term Care Insurance.
 The 2019 Genworth Cost of Care Survey found that the National Average monthly cost of an Assisted Care Living Facility is $4,051 in 2019.
 That cost is expected to rise to $7,317 by 2039.
 The same study found that the National Average cost of a private room in a Nursing Home was $8,517 per month.
 That cost is expected to be $15,383 per month by 2019.

 Are you willing to take this bet with your life savings?

 You need to ask yourself this: Can your retirement savings support the income you desire in retirement AND the additional costs that you may incure if you or your spouse require an assisted living facility?

 A Hybrid Life Insurance/Long Term Care policy is an asset-based alternative to traditional Long Term Care Insurance.
 Existing Annuities or Permanent Life Insurance can be exchanged tax-free for a “new” policy that provides much more value.
 And in the case of annuities, its a way to convert a taxable asset into tax-free income if the benefit is used for Long Term Care.

-Whether you purchase Long Term Care Insurance or use this Asset-based alternative, take action to Safeguard Your Nest Egg
+Whether you purchase Long Term Care Insurance or a hybrid life insurance-based alternative, take action to Safeguard Your Nest Egg

 Questions?
 Click the button to schedule a time for us to call you.